Sopra20-03/project-client/README.md

 ```shell script
 $ npm install
 ```
-This has to be done before starting the application for the first time (only once).
+This has to be done before starting the application for the first time or when new dependencies have been added.

 ```shell script
 $ npm run dev